Isarm/VAMR_project/README.md

 ## How to run:

+First, we need to initialize our MATLAB's workspace executing:

+'''
+init_workspace
+'''

 Run the main file in `src/main.m`.
 Change datasets by changing the `ds` parameter.

 To run the bundle adjustment version, check out the bundleAdjustment branch: